communication. Just like writers use words to communicate with their readers,

 4. Consider the emotional impact of colors

-Here is how colors generally perceived in the Western world:
+Here is how colors generally perceived in

 - Red.
 Power, passion, danger, importance